nil4/xdt-samples/README.md

 Read more details below, or see the commit history for each of the sample app sub-folders.

-**Warning**: the MSBuild/csproj tooling and Visual Studio 2017 is still in flux, and these samples are based on my own experience with VS **15.0.26206.0 D15REL** (RC4) and CLI **1.0.0-rc4-004771**.
-I have not tested other versions and it is possible that this approach will stop working with future updates.
-Until the tooling is final, I will not be able to provide support.
-I am, however, interested in your experience and feedback.

 ### <a name="remove-handlers"></a> 1.
 Remove system.webServer/handlers from Web.config

 When publishing an ASP.NET Core project, either from the command line (`dotnet publish`) or inside Visual Studio,